Shit: Positive attitude

 In North American slang, prefixing the article the to shit gives it a completely opposite definition, meaning the best, as in, for example "Altered Beast is the shit".
 Other slang words of the same meaning, such as crap, are not used in such locutions.

-To wear a shit-eating grin means the person wearing it may be displaying self-satisfaction, smugness, embarrassment, or mischief.
+Having a shit-eating grin means the person wearing it may be displaying self-satisfaction, smugness, embarrassment, or mischief.
 It may also be a playful evasion, as a response to the query "I'll bet you drank the whole bottle of booze yourself, didn't you?"

-Shortening of bullshit

-The expression no shit? (a contraction of no bullshit?) is used in response to a statement that is extraordinary or hard to believe.
-Alternatively the maker of the hard-to-believe statement may add no shit to reinforce the sincerity or truthfulness of their statement, particularly in response to someone expressing disbelief at their statement.
-No shit is also used sarcastically in response to a statement of the obvious, as in no shit, Sherlock.

-In this form the word can also be used in phrases such as don't give me that shit or you're full of shit.
-The term full of shit is often used as an exclamation to charge someone who is believed to be prone to dishonesty, exaggeration or is thought to be "phoney" with an accusation.
-For example: